EU Taxonomy Regulation

 Water and Marine Resources

-Both the eligibility and alignment rates for water and marine resources are at 8%, indicating that while the scope of eligible activities is still somewhat limited, efforts to align with sustainability objectives are consistent.
-This balanced percentage highlights an opportunity for stakeholders to invest in and improve sustainable water management practices and marine resource protection, contributing to better environmental stewardship in these vital areas.
+The eligibility rate and alignment rate for water and marine resources, 8% each, suggest that the range of eligible activities is still somewhat constrained, but that efforts to align with sustainability goals are maintained.
+This even match also shows that stakeholders can engage in and promote sustainable water management and marine resource conservation, towards better conservation and management in these critical domains.

 Circular Economy